microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 | RB4 - non-MVIO           | Digital Output     |
 | RC4 - MVIO               | Digital Output     |

 ### 1.2 Demo

 <br><img src="images/LOGIC.gif">

 This gif shows the output voltage levels on the non-MVIO pin, 3.3V, and on the MVIO pin, 5V.
+For this demonstration to work properly the User must **A.** Have a voltage source plugged into V<sub>DDIO2</sub>. **B.** Have outputs set, for a pin on V<sub>DD</sub>, and one on V<sub>DDIO2</sub>.

 ### 1.3 Summary

-This program demonstrates the difference between the MVIO and non-MVIO pins, both set as output, the first one having a 3.3V output level and the second one a 5V output level.<br><br>
+The first part of this program, demonstrates the differences and key new feature of the MVIO pins.
+By configuring two pins on different voltage domains, V<sub>DD</sub>, and V<sub>DDIO2</sub>, we are able to provide two different voltage supplies, on the same device.
+The VDD voltage supplied was 3.3V and the VDDIO2 voltage supplied in this example was 5.0V.
+Once these voltages were applied, the logic levels for each of the voltage domains correlated with the voltage supplied to each respective source. <br><br>

 [Back to top](#multi-voltage-input--output-mvio-in-three-different-examples-using-PIC18F56Q24-microcontroller-generated-with-mcc-melody)<br>

 ## 2. MVIO Interrupt

-This program demonstrates the functionality of the MVIO status interrupt.
+This program demonstrates the functionality of the MVIO `VDDIO2nRDYIE` interrupt.

-**Note**: VDDIO2 is connected to an external and adjustable power supply.
+**Note**: V<sub>DDIO2</sub> is connected to an external and adjustable power supply.

-When the VDDIO2 voltage level falls below the acceptable threshold, about 1.6V-5.5V, the Status bit changes and an interrupt is issued.
-When the VDDIO2 voltage raises above the threshold, the status bit will change again, issuing another interrupt.
+When the V<sub>DDIO2</sub> voltage level falls out of the acceptable threshold, about 1.6V-5.5V, the RDY bit changes and an interrupt is issued.
+When the V<sub>DDIO2</sub> voltage goes back to the threshold, the RDY bit will change again, signaling the interrupt event is over.
+This is a level triggered interrupt, meaning it doesn't measure on the rising or falling edge, rather it is measured by the amplitude or level.

-For this example, the on-board LED is turned on as long as the voltage is outside the threshold, and turned off when the VDDIO2 is inside the threshold.
+For this example, the on-board LED is turned on as long as the voltage is outside the threshold, and turned off when the V<sub>DDIO2</sub> is inside the threshold.

 ### 2.1 Setup